 And now?
 Now the Consumer Story is failing.
 The Subject Story is resurgent.
 But at the same time, a new story — the Citizen Story — is taking shape across the world, and in every aspect of society.
 In the Citizen Story, we see ourselves as the creative, capable, caring creatures we are.
 We realise that all of us are smarter than any of us.
 We get involved.

 Seeing and stepping into the Citizen Story will reshape the way politics is practised.
 It will revitalise our communities.
 It will transform the way organisations across sectors are structured, and the way they engage on all sides—with employees, customers, suppliers, communities.
 When our institutions see people as citizens rather than consumers, and treat us as such, everything changes.

 By embracing, enacting, and fortifying the Citizen Story, we will be able to face the challenges of economic insecurity, climate crisis, public health threats, and political polarisation, together.
 We will be able to build a future together.

 And we might just be able to have a lot of fun doing it.

 This is my interview with New York Times journalist Max Strasser at the Athens Democracy Forum, the world’s most influential conference on the future of democracy, in 2021.

 Killing the Consumer

-Jon argues that the Consumer Story has, from parenting to politics, come to dominate and now destroy our society.
+In this Four Thought, I put forward the argument that the Consumer Story has, from parenting to politics, come to dominate and now destroy our society.

-Three Post-Covid Futures
+Three Post Covid Futures